 Cost: $12.99 to $39.99 per user per month (unlimited minutes)

 Phone.com is a great middle-of-the-road option for multiple users, providing a good VoIP solution without breaking the bank – all via mobile phone or computer, no traditional phone required.
-The mobile phone features are basic but allow you to make and receive calls with your business number and view call logs.
+The basic mobile phone features allow you to make and receive calls with your business number and view call logs.

 Here are the functions you can perform from your computer: